ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   useful as control flags that are set by administrators, :ref:`triggers<community__manage_triggers>` or external scripts before testing starts.

 In the case of organisation-level properties there is an additional option **In registration** available.
 By checking this, the property will also appear as part of the self-registration form for the community.
+You may also set this for non-editable properties, meaning that these will be presented for input during self-registration, but will subsequently only be editable by administrators.

-You would do this for key information you want to have users provide as early as possible, and ideally as part of their initial organisation data.
-Through the community's **user permissions** you may also specify that such properties when defined additionally as required are to be blocking if not provided.
+Including properties for input during self-registration is typically done for information you want to have users provide as early as possible, and ideally as part of their initial organisation data.
+Through the community's **user permissions** you may also specify that such properties, when defined additionally as required, are mandatory to complete the self-registration process.

 Regarding a property's key, there are certain predefined values that cannot be used as these correspond to the default organisation's or system's information.
-The reserved key values per case are:
+The reserved keys per case are:

 * For organisation properties values **shortName** and **fullName**.
 * For system properties values **shortName**, **fullName** and **version**.